Artanis/git-guide/guide.rst

 which I leave to your preference.
-The second option group, Windows Explorer Integration, offers to either add context menu entries (one that opens a unix command line in the current folder, and another that opens the graphical interface,) or to install git-cheetah (a TortoiseSVN clone.)
-I recommend leaving the bottom two options alone.
+The second option group, Windows Explorer Integration, offers to either add context menu entries (one that opens a unix command line in the current folder, and another that opens the graphical interface,) or to install git-cheetah (an in progress TortoiseSVN clone for git.)
+Choose the context menu options instead of git-cheetah for now.
+The last two options I recommend leaving alone.

 The next screen asks where or if you'd like to install a Start Menu entry.
 As this guide will assume you can access the application through